-Here are a list of our many educational opportunities for adults.
+Here is a list of our many educational opportunities for adults.
 Please check back often as we will continue to add classes throughout the year!

-- Adult Forum is Sunday school for grownups.
+Adult forum is Sunday school for grownups.
 We are a group of people from all walks of life and different perspectives.
-This year we will be on a journey together learning about the Nicene Creed and how this statement affects our faith and spiritual life.
-Come join us.
+This year we are discussing the beatitudes; we will look at different interpretations and learn different perspectives of how we can live the Beatitudes each and every day.

-- Basic A is a short-term class for those who want to further explore the Episcopal Church, its history and beliefs.
-People at any point on a faith journey will feel welcome and included in this group.
-Adults, and their guests, are invited to take part.
-Those who wish to be confirmed as members of the Episcopal Church attend all sessions prior to their formal confirmation by Bishop Wolfe on October 30th.
+For those who want to further explore the Episcopal Church, its history and beliefs, Basic A is the class for you.
+Adults are welcome to attend one or all of the sessions.
+Those who wish to be confirmed as members of the Episcopal Church attend all sessions prior to their formal confirmation on Oct.
+7th.